-This report provides an overview of the remuneration framework for all group employees and how the policy and practices were implemented in the reporting period to align with shareholder value creation.
-The remuneration paid to executive and non-executive directors for the 2022 financial year is detailed on pages 20 and 21.
+This report provides an overview of the remuneration framework for all Clicks Group ("group") employees and how the policy and practices were implemented in the reporting period to align with shareholder value creation.
+The remuneration paid to executive and non-executive directors for the 2023 financial year is detailed on pages 18 and 19.

 This report aims to inform investors on the group's remuneration policy and its implementation to enable shareholders to make informed decisions when voting on remuneration-related resolutions.
-The following remuneration-related resolutions will be tabled for consideration by shareholders at the annual general meeting (AGM) on 26 January 2023:
+The following remuneration-related resolutions will be tabled for consideration by shareholders at the annual general meeting (AGM) on 1 February 2024:

-- 1. An advisory non-binding vote on the group's remuneration policy (set out on pages 8 to 16). - An advisory non-binding vote on the group's remuneration implementation report (set out on pages 17 to 21). - 3.
-Approval of the proposed non-executive directors' fees (refer to page 16 of this report).
+- 1. An advisory non-binding vote on the group's remuneration policy (set out on pages 7 to 15). - 2.
+An advisory non-binding vote on the group's remuneration implementation report (set out on pages 16 to 19). - 3.
+Approval of the proposed non-executive directors' fees (refer to page 15 of this report).

-The structure of this report includes a background statement, the group's remuneration policy, implementation report and is informed by applicable regulatory requirements, standards and guidance which include:
+The structure of this report includes a background statement, the group's remuneration policy and implementation report.
+It is informed by applicable regulatory requirements, standards and guidance which include:

-- 1. The Companies Act, 2008;
+- 1. The Companies Act, 2008 amended

-- 2. The JSE Listings Requirements; and
+- 2. The JSE Listings Requirements

-- 3. The King IV Report on Corporate Governance in South Africa 2016 (King IV).
+- 3. The King IV Report on Corporate Governance in South Africa 2016 (King IV)